Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Methods

 \subsection{Deep Learning-based Object Detection Models}

-Three state-of-the-art object detection models were selected for this study: Faster RCNN \citep{ren2016faster}, RetinaNet \citep{lin2017focal}, and YOLOv8s \citep{yolov8s2023}.
+Four state-of-the-art object detection models were selected for this study: Faster RCNN \citep{ren2016faster}, RetinaNet \citep{lin2017focal}, YOLOv8s \citep{yolov8s2023}, and Deformable DETR \citep{zhu2020deformable}.
 Faster RCNN is one of the most popular networks from the Region-Based Convolutional Neural Networks (RCNN) family, which is an improved version based on two previous methods, RCNN \citep{girshick2014rich} and Fast RCNN \citep{girshick2015fast}.
 RetinaNet is a popular single-stage detector that uses a \textit{Focal Loss} to address the foreground-background class imbalance problem that gets more severe when detecting smaller objects in the images.
-YOLOv8s is a popular single-stage detector with relatively low computational costs enabling it to be run on smartphones.
-To assess the quality of the real-time detection model that can be run on smartphones, we chose YOLOv8s (smallest model with $11.2$ million parameters) from the various available models for YOLOv8s, as it is lightweight and has the lowest prediction time \citep{yolov8s2023}.
+YOLOv8s is a popular single-stage detector with relatively low computational costs, enabling it to be run on smartphones.
+To assess the quality of the real-time detection model that can be run on smartphones, we chose YOLOv8s - the smallest model with $11.2$ million parameters - from the various available models for YOLOv8, as it is lightweight and has the lowest prediction time \citep{yolov8s2023}.
+Deformable DETR is a state-of-the-art transformer-based object detector that incorporates deformable attention mechanisms, replacing the fixed grids used in traditional self-attention with deformable grids.
+This allows the model to capture spatial relationships more effectively by dynamically adjusting its attention \citep{zhu2020deformable}, which is the improved version of DETR.